DATA-BACKED GUIDE · UPDATED JULY 2026

 Emergency dentist cost in the UK: urgent and out-of-hours fees

-Toothache and dental injuries rarely wait for a convenient time, and knowing the cost in advance takes one worry off your plate.
-On the NHS, urgent dental treatment is charged at a single low band regardless of what needs doing, while private and out-of-hours care can cost more.
-The real prices below help you plan.
+Toothache and dental injuries never pick a convenient moment, so knowing the cost before you pick up the phone takes one worry off your plate.
+On the NHS, urgent dental treatment is charged at a single low band regardless of what needs doing in that appointment, while private and out-of-hours care can run well above it once assessment and call-out fees are added.
+The real prices below show what people have actually been charged, so you can plan rather than guess.

 The quick version

-- NHS urgent dental treatment is a fixed £27.90, whatever the emergency work involves in that appointment.
+- NHS urgent dental treatment is a fixed £27.90, whatever the emergency work involves in that appointment, from an examination to a temporary filling.

-- If you have no regular dentist, NHS 111 can direct you to urgent NHS dental care.
+- If you have no regular dentist, or your own practice cannot fit you in, NHS 111 can direct you to urgent NHS dental care in your area.

-- Private and out-of-hours emergency appointments cost more, often with a separate call-out or assessment fee.
+- Private and out-of-hours emergency appointments cost more than the NHS rate, often with a separate call-out or assessment fee before any treatment starts.

 Published and surveyed prices